George Papas: Professional career

-In October 2022, he celebrated the first title of his professional career, which was the Super Cup, in the Final 4 of Rhodes.
+In October 2022, he celebrated the first title of his professional career, which was the Greek Super Cup, in the Final 4 of Rhodes.

 On October 10, 2022, he made his debut in the Greek Basket League, in the away match against Apollon Patras.
 He contributed 6 points, one rebound and one assist in 10 minutes of action in his team's 61–87 victory.

-In December 12, 2022, Papas made his EuroLeague debut in the home game win against Fenerbahçe, playing 2:51 minutes and scoring 2 points.
+On December 12, 2022, Papas made his EuroLeague debut in the home game win against Fenerbahçe, playing 2:51 minutes and scoring 2 points.

 In February 2023, he won another title with Olympiakos, that of the Greek Cup in the Final 8 of Crete.

+On January 16, 2024, Papas was released from Olympiacos and joined Promitheas Patras.

 International career

-On November 7, 2022, Papas was called up for the first time by Greece for the 2023 World Cup qualifi,ers against Latvia and Belgium, without making an appearance.
+On November 7, 2022, Papas was called up for the first time by Greece for the 2023 World Cup qualifiers against Latvia and Belgium, without making an appearance.

 He was called up again for the last two qualifiers on February.
 He made his debut against Serbia on February 24, 2023, using his full surname on his jersey (Papathanasiou).

 Three days later against Latvia he scored his first points.
 A three-point shot.